 - Abbe Ramanan, Project Manager, Clean Energy Group

 - Nicole Lim, Executive Director, California Indian Museum and Cultural Center

-- Marriele Mango, Project Director, Clean Energy Group (moderator)
+- Seth Mullendore, Vice President, Clean Energy Group (moderator)

-This webinar is presented by Clean Energy Group’s Resilient Power Project.
+This webinar was presented by Clean Energy Group’s Resilient Power Project.